Apple, Google reach new deal to end U.S. lawsuit over poaching

 | SAN FRANCISCO

-Plaintiffs accused Apple, Google, Intel Corp (INTC.O) and Adobe Systems Inc (ADBE.O) in the 2011 lawsuit of limiting job mobility and, as a result, keeping a lid on salaries.
+Plaintiffs accused Apple, Google, Intel Corp and Adobe Systems Inc in the 2011 lawsuit of limiting job mobility and, as a result, keeping a lid on salaries.

 The case has been closely watched because of the possibility of big damages being awarded and for the opportunity to peek into the world of some of America's elite tech firms.